From warship to dream houseboat (5 of 5)

 We need a bigger excavator…

-The walls are thicker, stronger and heavier then anyone expected.
+The walls are thicker, stronger, and heavier than anyone expected.
 They simply won’t let go of the concrete hull.
 The years of experience of the demolition team and the heavy equipment do not impress at all.
 The walls were still standing.
 A bigger excavator needs to be brought in.
 The metal beak of the gripper grasps the living room wall and starts tilting.
 No movement.
 The excavator shivers, the wall does not.
 The boat is pushed down by the enormous pressure that she has to endure.
-Finally something cracks and with a huge bang the wall collapses.
-For a moment we fear that the ceiling of the lower floor comes down.
-Pwew, the hull seems still to be intact.
+Finally, something cracks, and with a huge bang, the wall collapses.
+For a moment, we fear that the ceiling of the lower floor comes down.
+Phew, the hull seems still to be intact.

 Breaking down walls of a houseboat